-Husband’s favorite, hands down.
+Cinnamon and pecans.
+This is my husband’s favorite, hands down.
 We picked these very pecans last Thanksgiving while staying with his parents.

 These are expressly for my peanut butter-loving Dad.
 I’ll make them with sunflower seed butter for my peanut-allergic sister :).
 The power and flexibility of home cooking!

 Toasted coconut, my favorite.
 I like to add a smidge of almond extract to the dough, too.